mrhapile/BuriBuri_Trading/README.md

 - ❌ **No Black Box ML** — All logic is rule-based and explainable
 - ❌ **No High-Frequency Trading** — Portfolio management, not scalping
 - ❌ **No Live Trading** — Paper trading only
+- ❌ **No LLM/AI Models** — Uses keyword-based sentiment, not neural networks

 ---